Summer 1 2022

-This half term we will be exploring the question “Where do, or did the wheels on the bus go?”
-We will be studying transport in the past.
-There will be opportunities to learn about all types of transport including trains, buses, ships, bicycles and cars.
-We will be sorting past and present types of transport, and placing transport methods on a timeline e.g. from horse and cart to a car.
-We are very excited about our visit to the British Motor Museum at Gaydon to experience at first hand the history of transport.
+This half term we will be exploring the question “Are we nearly there yet?”
+We will be studying transport in the past and having opportunities to learn about all types of transport including trains, buses, ships, bicycles and cars.
+We will be sorting past and present types of transport and placing transport methods on a timeline e.g. from horse and carriage to a car.
+The children will have a first-hand experience of exploring a modern car and we will learn about the history of transport via museum experiences.

 As part of the geography curriculum, we will be studying the countries which make up the United Kingdom.
 The children will identify and name the capital cities and learn some key facts about the countries.
 We will be creating basic maps and becoming familiar with human and physical geographical features.

 In our English lessons, we will be writing a range of compositions.
 We will be re-telling and reinventing stories and will be using our non-fiction writing skills to create posters about the United Kingdom.
 We will be using the range of punctuation we have been learning about throughout the year and we will continue to work on developing a joined script.
 The children will be reading a range of texts including poetry, non-fiction and narrative texts.
 We will be concentrating on using expression in our reading and building comprehension skills further.

 In Maths the children will solve one and two-step problems within multiplication, division and fractions.
 We will be using a range of pictures and representations, as well as getting outside to use our concrete resources!

 Our PE lessons will continue to be on Monday and Tuesday, so please ensure that your child comes to school wearing their PE uniform.

 Spring 2 2022

 'What would aliens think of life on planet earth?'

 We had a very successful half term learning about hot and cold places, and how animals adapt to different climates.
 The children especially loved freeing arctic animals who were trapped in ice!